Revisiting light propagation over (loop) quantum Universe: Quantization and Born-Oppenheimer approximation

-for the e-m quantum state $\psi^r_\mathbf{k}(Q^r_\mathbf{k}, T)$.
-Having found the eigenfunctions $|\xi^\mu_{\mathbf{k}})$ of the perturbed geometry \cite{Parvizi:2021ekr} and constructing the perturbed state $\Psi_1(v, T)$, we get the following Schrodinger-like equation for each mode and polarization of the e-m field:
+for the e-m quantum state $\phi^{(r)}_\mathbf{k}(Q^{(r)}_\mathbf{k}, T)$.
+On the other hand, having found the eigenfunctions $|\xi^\mu_{\mathbf{k}})$ of the perturbed geometry and constructed the perturbed state $\tilde{\psi}_\mathbf{k}(v, T)$, alternatively, we could use this state to trace out geometry degrees of freedom and obtain the following Schrodinger-like equation for each mode and polarization of the e-m field:

-in which we have defined the expectation values $\langle \cdot \rangle_1$ with respect to the perturbed state $\Psi_1(v, T)$.
-The effective equations (\ref{Schroedinger2}) and (\ref{Schroedinger3}) correspond to evolution equations for the e-m perturbation's state, $\psi^r_\mathbf{k}(Q^r_\mathbf{k}, T)$, on dressed backgrounds.